Polymer/old-docs-site/app/2.0/docs/tools/create-element-polymer-cli.md

 <link rel="import" href="../paper-elements/paper-button.html">
 ```

-Using relative URLs may feel weird, but remember that dependencies are siblings of each other.
-So
-write your paths as if the element is already being served as a dependency, and during development
-the CLI will properly serve your project as a sibling of your dependencies.

 #### Why use relative URLs?

 Suppose that you ran Polymer CLI to generate an element project.
 Your element is named `my-el`.
-You
-look inside `my-el.html` and see that Polymer has been imported like so:
+You look inside `my-el.html` and see that Polymer has been imported like so:

     <link rel="import" href="../polymer/polymer.html">

 This path doesn't make sense.
 Relative to `my-el.html`, Polymer is actually located at
 `bower_components/polymer/polymer.html`.
 Whereas the HTML import above is referencing a location
-*outside* of your element
+*outside* of your element project.
-project.
 What's going on?

 Bower installs dependencies in a flat dependency tree, like so: